ayodejiayodele/solution-presentation/README.md

     - Organization name - [integrityplus](https://github.com/integrityplus)
   - **Invite people, create teams and apply relevant roles**:
     - Invite people: I registered one additional github user _@ayooutlook_ and invited it into the new organization.
 At least two users is needed in order to simulate different roles and code review approvals.
     - Create teams: I created a team _@integrityplus/security-and-compliance_ and granted it the **security manager** role.
-Members of a team with the security manager role have only the permissions required to effectively manager the security for the organization.
+Members of a team with the security manager role have only the permissions required to effectively manage the security for the organization.
 [Read more](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/managing-security-managers-in-your-organization)

 ## Secure the organization
 It is important to configure security features in the organization to complement the specific security requirements in the customer's brief.
 The following features were enabled in the organization: